Semitic languages: Present distribution

-Ethnic groups, in particular the Assyrians, Kurdish Jews, and Gnostic Mandeans, continue to speak and write Mesopotamian Aramaic languages, particularly Neo-Aramaic languages descended from Syriac, in those areas roughly corresponding to Kurdistan (northern Iraq, northeast Syria, south eastern Turkey and northwestern Iran).
-Syriac language itself, a descendant of Eastern Aramaic languages (Mesopotamian Old Aramaic), is used also liturgically by the Syriac Christians throughout the area.
-Although the majority of Neo-Aramaic dialects spoken today are descended from Eastern varieties, Western Neo-Aramaic is still spoken in 3 villages in Syria.

 In Arab-dominated Yemen and Oman, on the southern rim of the Arabian Peninsula, a few tribes continue to speak Modern South Arabian languages such as Mahri and Soqotri.
-These languages differ greatly from both the surrounding Arabic dialects and from the (unrelated but previously thought to be related) languages of the Old South Arabian inscriptions.
+These languages differ greatly from both the surrounding Arabic dialects and from the languages of the Old South Arabian inscriptions.

 Historically linked to the peninsular homeland of Old South Arabian, of which only one language, Razihi, remains, Ethiopia and Eritrea contain a substantial number of Semitic languages; the most widely spoken are Amharic in Ethiopia, Tigre in Eritrea, and Tigrinya in both.
 Amharic is the official language of Ethiopia.
 Tigrinya is a working language in Eritrea.
 Tigre is spoken by over one million people in the northern and central Eritrean lowlands and parts of eastern Sudan.
 A number of Gurage languages are spoken by populations in the semi-mountainous region of central Ethiopia, while Harari is restricted to the city of Harar.
-Ge'ez remains the liturgical language for certain groups of Christians in Ethiopia and in Eritrea.
+Geʽez remains the liturgical language for certain groups of Christians in Ethiopia and in Eritrea and Ethiopean Jews.